 - contribute to the Web

 As a local town, parish or community council, it is especially important that your website does not discriminate against users with disabilities.
-From 23 September 2020 (for existing websites) or 23 September 2019 (for new websites) there is a legal requirement for all public sector bodies to comply with the accessibility requirement, unless doing so would impose a disproportionate burden (more on that next month)
+From 23 September 2020 (for existing websites) or 23 September 2019 (for new websites) there is a legal requirement for all public sector bodies to comply with the accessibility requirement, unless doing so would impose a disproportionate burden.
+You can read about applying for exemption here: Website accessibility regulations – applying for exemption

 Web accessibility encompasses all disabilities that affect access to the Web, including: